O-nazik/salesforce-sales-crm-automation/documentation/solution-design.md

 5. Data Model

-The project uses Salesforce CRM records together with custom fields required by the business process.
+The solution uses standard Salesforce CRM objects together with a custom Sales Activity object.

-Record Layer

-The record layer contains the sales information used by the business process.
+Standard Objects

+- Lead
+- Account
+- Contact
+- Opportunity

-Custom Field Layer
+Custom Object

+Sales Activity (`Sales_Activity__c`)

+Key fields include:

+- Customer Name
+- Status
+- Priority
+- Follow Up Date
+- Notes

-Custom fields extend the standard Salesforce data model to capture information that is not available in the standard configuration.
+The custom object extends the Salesforce data model to capture sales activity information required by the business process.

-Data Flow

-User Input → Salesforce Record → Validation → Automation → Reporting

-This structure ensures that data quality is addressed before information is used for downstream reporting.

 ---

 6. Data Validation Design

-A Validation Rule was implemented to enforce a defined business requirement.
+A Validation Rule was implemented on the Sales Activity object to enforce a business requirement.

-Purpose

-The validation layer prevents invalid or incomplete information from being saved.
+Business Rule

+A Sales Activity record cannot be saved when Priority is set to High and Follow Up Date is blank.

+Validation Logic

+AND(
+    ISPICKVAL(Priority__c, "High"),
+    ISBLANK(Follow_Up_Date__c)
+)

 Processing Logic

-1. The user creates or updates a record.
+1. The user creates or updates a Sales Activity record.
 2. Salesforce evaluates the validation condition.
-3. If the condition is satisfied, the record can be saved.
+3. If Priority is High and Follow Up Date is blank, Salesforce prevents the record from being saved.
+4. Salesforce displays the configured validation error.
-4. If the condition is not satisfied, Salesforce prevents the save and displays the validation error.
+5. If the validation condition is not met, the record can be saved.

 Design Benefit

-Validation at the point of data entry reduces the possibility of incorrect information entering the reporting and automation process.
+Validation at the point of data entry helps prevent incomplete information from entering the CRM and downstream reporting processes.

 ---

 7. Automation Design

-A Salesforce Flow was implemented to automate the defined business process.
+A Record-Triggered Flow was implemented to automate Lead processing.

 Flow Logic

-The automation follows this general sequence:

-Record Event → Condition Evaluation → Automated Action → Updated Record State
+1. A new Lead is created.

-The Flow evaluates the relevant record conditions and performs the configured action when those conditions are met.
+2. The Flow evaluates the Lead's Industry.
+3. If Industry = Technology, the Flow updates Lead Rating to Hot.
+4. If the condition is not met, the Lead is not updated by this automation.

+Automation Pattern

+New Lead
+↓
+Industry = Technology?
+↓ Yes
+Update Rating → Hot

 Design Considerations

-The Flow was selected because the implemented process can be handled using Salesforce's declarative automation capabilities.
+Salesforce Flow was selected because the implemented business process can be handled using declarative automation capabilities.

-This keeps the solution easier to understand and maintain without introducing unnecessary Apex code.
+This keeps the solution maintainable while avoiding unnecessary Apex code for the current requirement.

 ---

 8. Reporting Design

-The reporting layer provides different views of the CRM data.

-Four reports were created to support analysis of:
+Four Salesforce Reports were created:

-- Leads
+1. Leads by Status
-- Opportunities
-- Priority
-- Record ownership

-Reporting Objective
+2. Sales Pipeline
+3. Sales Activities by Priority
+4. Open Opportunities by Owner

-The reports transform Salesforce record data into information that can be reviewed by sales users and management.
+The reports provide different views of Salesforce CRM data and support analysis of leads, sales pipeline, sales activity priorities, and opportunity ownership.

-The reporting design also provides the data source for the dashboard.
+The reports also provide the data sources used by the Salesforce Dashboard.

 ---